1.4 Introduction to Cost and Management Accounting

 Get Started

-The Introduction to Management and Cost Accounting module is part of the Knowledge Level (Level 1) in the ICAG professional qualification syllabus.
-It aims to develop candidates’ understanding of fundamental cost and management accounting principles, techniques, and their application in decision-making.
+The Introduction to Cost & Management Accounting module (Paper 1.4) is part of the Knowledge Level (Level 1) in the ICAG professional qualification syllabus.
+It introduces foundational concepts in cost and management accounting, including the scope, accounting for costs, costing techniques, forecasting, budgeting, and standard costing to support planning, control, and decision-making in organizations.
 Below is the syllabus coverage in tabular form, including main topics and their approximate weightings (guiding study time and exam mark allocations).

 Syllabus TopicDescriptionWeighting (%)